paritytech/desub/README.md

 git push --tags origin master
 ```
 - Once tags are pushed, a github workflow will start that will draft a release.
 You should be able to find the workflow
 running under `Actions` in the github repository.
+	- NOTE: If something goes wrong it is OK.
+Delete the tag from the repo, re-create the tag locally and re-push.
+The workflow will run whenever a tag with the correct form is pushed.
+If more changes need to be made to the repo that will require another PR.
 - Once workflow finishes, make changes to the resulting draft release if necessary, and hit `publish`.